-A USAF base is interested in determining the amount of Cr+6 that was emitted through its thermal metal spraying activities in the previous year.
-The base has two spray booths that perform thermal spraying with one booth dedicated to plasma spraying and the other to HVOF spraying.
-After looking at shop records and the SDS for the materials sprayed, the quantity of material used, weight percent HAPs, and controls are recorded and provided below.
+A USAF base is interested in determining the amount of Cr^{+6} that was emitted through its thermal metal spraying activities in the previous year.
+The base has two spray booths that

-Booth Control Device Operation Material Quantity Used (lb/yr) % Total Cr Booth #1 HEPA Filter Plasma Spray Powder A 25 25 Powder B 15 Booth #2 HEPA Filter HVOF Powder A 30 25
+Booth Control Device Operation Material Quantity Used (lb/yr) % Total Cr Pooth #1 HEPA Filter Plasma Spray Powder A 25 25 B00til #1 Powder B 15 Booth #2 HEPA Filter HVOF Powder A 30 25

-Powder B does not have a weight percent provided for Cr but does state that the powder is 95 percent chromium oxide (Cr_2O_3) by weight.
+Powder B does not have a weight percent provided for Cr but does state that the powder is 95 percent chromium oxide (Cr2O3) by weight.
 Assuming the HEPA filter has an efficiency of 99 percent, calculate the amount of Cr^{+6} emitted the previous year.